The Benefits of Attending an All-Girls School in Perth

 • Leadership Skills: Girls practice and learn leadership skills through co-curricular clubs, teams, and committees.
 They can take on challenges, try new things, and follow their own path.

-• Freedom to Be Themselves: Without social pressures to impress boys, girls can be themselves.
+• Freedom to Be Themselves: Without social pressures, girls can be themselves.
 They can engage fully in class without fear of judgment.
 The sense of community and interdependence creates a foundation for building confidence.

 Building Self-Esteem During Formative Years